carolinabrasio/fuelvariationscrapingpt/README.md

 1. Go to `File editor` in you HA
 2. Navigate to the `custom_components/` folder
-3. Create a folder with name `fuel-variation-scraping`
+3. Create a folder with name `fuelvariationscraping`
 4. Copy all the files inside `./custom_compoments/fuel_variation_scraping/` to the recently created folder
 5. Restart HA